priyadharisingh/Ad-Campaign-A-B-Testing/README.md

 &nbsp;&nsp;&nsp;The dataset was perfectly clean and did not contain any null values.<br>

 iii.
 Looking for outliers:<br>
-&nsp;&nsp;&nsp; The dataset did contain outliers as on some days the CTR is very high even more than 16 a day.
+&nsp&;&nsp&;&nsp&; The dataset did contain outliers as on some days the CTR is very high even more than 16 a day.
 However, we will keep the outliers as they will play an important role in analysis.<br>

 iv.
 Hypothesis Testing:<br>
-&nsp;&nsp;&nsp;Testing was performed to know whether the Advertising on Facebook will result in a greater number of conversions compared to advertising on AdWords or not.<br>
+&nsp&;&nsp&;&nsp&;Testing was performed to know whether the Advertising on Facebook will result in a greater number of conversions compared to advertising on AdWords or not.<br>

 v.
 Model creation:<br>
-&nsp;&nsp;&nsp;Linear model was created and fit for the facebook_ad_conversion and facebook_ad_clicks which gave an accuracy of 82%.<br>
+&nsp&;&nsp&;&nsp&;Linear model was created and fit for the facebook_ad_conversion and facebook_ad_clicks which gave an accuracy of 82%.<br>

 vi.
 Monthly, Weekly and Yearly Conversions of facebook ad:<br>
-&nsp&nsp;&nsp;;Since we knew facebook ads performed better than AdWords ads.
+&nsp&;&nsp&;&nsp&;Since we knew facebook ads performed better than AdWords ads.
 Hence, detailed analysis was performed on AdWords ads to understand the weekly, montly and yearly analysis.<br>

 vii.
 Monthly Cost Per Conversion:<br>
-&nsp;&nsp;&nsp;This metrics was also calculated for facebook ads to understand which month has the highest cost per conversion.<br>
+&nsp&;&nsp&;&nsp&;This metrics was also calculated for facebook ads to understand which month has the highest cost per conversion.<br>

 # Analysis:<br>